cssmh/web-app/README.md

 ## Description

 The Blog Application is a modern web platform that allows users to create, manage, and interact with blog posts.
-Built using the MERN stack, it offers a seamless user experience for both readers and contributors.
+Built using the React, it offers a seamless user experience for both readers and writers.

 ## Features